LSSTDESC/CCL/CONTRIBUTE.md

 Reviewing a pull request (PR) on github
 ---------------------------------------
-1. Checkout the branch
+1. Checkout the branch.
-2. Make sure you can install the C library
+2. Make sure you can install the C library.
-3. Make sure you can install the python module
+3. Make sure you can install the python module.
-4. Make sure the C unit tests pass (i.e. run "make check" successfully)
+4. Make sure the C unit tests pass (i.e. run "make check" successfully).
-5. Make sure the python tests pass (i.e. run "python run_tests.py" from the "tests" directory)
+5. Make sure the python tests pass (i.e. run "python run_tests.py" from the "tests" directory).
-6. Look at the code (see "Files changed" on the top of this page) and check that the changes make sense to you
+6. Look at the code (see "Files changed" on the top of this page) and check that the changes make sense to you.
 7. If new science has been implemented, and if possible, try to compare the output of the code against your own predictions.
 Possibly, ask the developer to implement a unit test for it.
+8. Make sure that the libraries install successfully and the unit tests pass at Travis-CI.

 Things to do if you are adding new features to the CCL C lib
 ------------------------------------------------------------